top of page

 The adjective 'cumbersome' has its etymology rooted in the Middle English word 'cumber,' which meant 'to hamper' or 'to hinder.'
 It can be traced further back to Old English and Old Norse origins.
 The suffix '-some' is commonly used in English to form adjectives that denote possessing a particular quality.
 Therefore, 'cumbersome' etymologically signifies something that is 'full of hindrance' or 'burdened with difficulty.'
 In its modern usage, 'cumbersome' describes objects or processes that are heavy, awkward, or challenging to use or handle, often due to their size or complexity.
 The etymology of 'cumbersome' reflects the idea of something being encumbered or weighed down, emphasizing the difficulty and inconvenience associated with such objects or tasks.

-Quiz: Find the meaning of cumbersome
+Find the correct meaning of the adjective cumbersome:

 Try Again!